Newport City Council is following and implementing best practice as advised by the government and Public Health Wales.

 Council retail and industrial tenants: we appreciate that some of our commercial tenants may be facing difficulties in paying their rent because of the impact of coronavirus.

 Please contact email@example.com to discuss how we might be able to assist you.

 Closure of businesses and premises

 Please call our trading standards team on (01633) 414970 if you believe businesses are failing to observe appropriate social distancing and we will investigate.

 Opening in breach of the regulations is a criminal offence.
 Guidance on businesses that may open with social distancing and those that are required to stay closed can be found on the Welsh Government website.

 Applications for all new taxi vehicle and driver applications are on hold until further notice, read more...

-In line with public health measures to mitigate the spread of Coronavirus and to enable the council to focus on the delivery of critical services for the vulnerable, all public meetings were suspended in March and non-essential meetings cancelled.
+In line with public health measures to mitigate the spread of Covid-19 and to enable the council to focus on the delivery of critical services for the vulnerable, all public meetings were suspended in March and non-essential meetings cancelled.

-The council is also anticipating emergency powers legislation from both Westminster and the Welsh Government, which will suspend certain statutory duties and timescales during this emergency period.
-This would remove the need for an Annual General Meeting in May and will permit the continuance of existing appointments.
+Emergency powers legislation from both Westminster and the Welsh Government suspends certain statutory duties and timescales during this emergency period.
+This removes the need for an Annual General Meeting in May and will permit the continuance of existing appointments.

 Statement from Gwent Local Resilience Forum